juliangoetze/strukto-io/README.md

 ## 📄 License

-This project is licensed under the [Your License Name] License.
-See the `LICENSE.md` file for details (if available).
+This project is licensed under the MIT License.
+See the `LICENSE.md` file for details.

 ---

-*Generated README structure based on standard open-source practices.*